List of Hey Arnold! characters: Gerald Johanssen

 Gerald Martin Johanssen (voiced by Jamil Walker Smith throughout the original series and Hey Arnold!
-The Movie, and Benjamin Flores Jr. in Hey Arnold!
-The Jungle Movie) is a 9-10-year-old boy and Arnold's best friend.
+The Movie, Benjamin Flores Jr. in Hey Arnold!
+The Jungle Movie, Remond Francois in Nicktoons Nick Tunes, and Ramone Hamilton in Nickelodeon Kart Racers 3: Slime Speedway and Nickelodeon All-Star Brawl 2) is a 9-year-old boy and Arnold's best friend.
 He is an athletic and street-smart boy who is portrayed as loyal, though much less responsible than Arnold.
-Gerald has known Arnold for many years, most likely since preschool.
-Besides being Arnold's friend, Gerald also has a good deal of knowledge of many legendary stories in the city, or "urban legends" as he calls them.
-He apparently gets these myths from a source he has nicknamed "Fuzzy Slippers", mentioned in many episodes as his reliable assistant.
+Gerald is shown to have known Arnold for many years, most likely since preschool.
+Besides being Arnold's friend, Gerald also has knowledge of many legendary stories in the city, or "urban legends" as he calls them.
+He gets these myths from a source he has nicknamed "Fuzzy Slippers", mentioned in many episodes as his reliable assistant.

-At school, Gerald is the class president and considers himself very cool, and apparently, so do his friends.
+At school, Gerald is the class president and considers himself "very cool", and it is shown that his friends agree.
 When it was revealed that Arnold was on Rhonda's so-called "Cool List", and that Gerald was on her other list known as "The Geek List" (due to a grudge Rhonda had against him over running for class president), many classmates were surprised to find this out ("Cool Party").